Esperanza Base: Historic site

 A group of items or structures of historic significance at, or close to, the base have been designated a Historic Site or Monument (HSM 40), following a proposal by Argentina to the Antarctic Treaty Consultative Meeting.
 These comprise a bust of General San Martin, a grotto with a statue of the Virgin of Lujan, a flagpole erected in 1955, and a cemetery with a stele commemorating Argentine expedition members who died in the area.

 General Martín Güemes Refuge

 Refuge General Martín Güemes is the name given to two shelters in Antarctica.
-The first one is covered by ice, the second one is active.
+The first one is covered by ice, while the second one is active.
 The refuge is Administered by the Argentine Army and depends on Esperanza Base, which is responsible for maintenance and care.
 The two refuges are located on the Tabarin Peninsula on the eastern tip of the Trinity Peninsula on the Antarctic Peninsula 14 km south of Esperanza.
 The refuges pay homage to Martín Miguel de Güemes, a military man who served an outstanding role in the Argentine war of independence.